 It is a crime in Tennessee for a person to knowingly manufacture a controlled substance; deliver a controlled substance; sell a controlled substance; or possess a controlled substance with intent to manufacture, deliver or sell such controlled substance.
 T.C.A. § 39-17-417.
-Controlled substances are classified according to their potential for abuse, utility in medical treatment, and potential for dependency.
-The Tennessee Drug Control Act of 1989, T.C.A. § 39-17-401 et seq., establishes the following schedule of controlled substances:
+Controlled substances

-treatment under medical supervision.
-This includes certain opiates (e.g., heroin); hallucinogens (e.g., LSD) depressants (e.g., methaqualone) and stimulants (e.g., MDMA).
+Schedule I This includes certain opiates (e.g., heroin); hallucinogens (e.g., LSD) depressants (e.g., methaqualone) and stimulants (e.g., MDMA).
 See T.C.A. § 39-17-406.
-Schedule II medical use in treatment, or currently accepted Examples: cocaine, morphine, amphetamines, amobarbital.
+Schedule II High potential for abuse; has currently accepted medical use in treatment, or currently accepted medical use with severe restrictions; abuse of the substance may lead to severe psychic or physical dependence Examples: cocaine, morphine, amphetamines, amobarbital.
 See T.C.A. § 39- 17-408.
 Schedule III Potential for abuse less than the substances listed in Schedules I and II; has currently accepted medical use in treatment; and may lead to moderate or low physical dependence or high psychological dependence.
 See T.C.A. § 39-17-410.
 Schedule IV Low potential for abuse relative to substances in Schedule III; has currently accepted medical use in treatment; and may lead to limited physical dependence or psychological dependence relative to the substances in Schedule III.
 Examples: Phenobarbital and Fenfluramine.
 See T.C.A. § 39- 17-412.
 Schedule V Low potential for abuse relative to the controlled substances listed in Schedule IV; has currently accepted medical use in treatment in the United States; and has limited physical dependence or psychological dependence liability relative to the controlled substances listed in Schedule IV.
 Example: A medicine containing not more than two hundred (200) milligrams of codeine per one hundred (100) grams.
 See T.C.A. § 39- 17-414.
-Schedule VI Substances the commissioner of mental health and substance abuse has decided should not be included in Schedules I through V. Examples: Marijuana; hashish; synthetic equivalents.
+Schedule VI substance abuse has decided should not be Examples: Marijuana; hashish; synthetic equivalents.
 See T.C.A. § 39-17-415.
 Schedule VII.
 Butyl nitrite and any isomer thereof.
-See T.C.A. § 39-1 17-416.
+See T.C.A. § 39-1 7-416.